quakelive-server-standards/quakelive-server-standards/README.md

 Here you see a mapping from a file or directory on your computer to a location inside the Quake Live server directory which is inside the Docker service.
 They will appear to the starting Quake Live dedicated server as a natural part of its file system.

-Refer also to the [Docker documentation](https://docs.docker.com/compose/compose-file/compose-file-v3/#volumes).
+Also refer to the [Docker documentation](https://docs.docker.com/compose/compose-file/compose-file-v3/#volumes).

+## The configs directory

+### access.txt

+### Standardized and experimental Quake Live server configurations

 ## Usage